hyattpd/gbproks/README.md

 to run any tool on the genomes in the repository in an incremental fashion, provided the tool uses only one or more of the following as its inputs:

-1. The nucleotide FASTA genome sequence
+- The nucleotide FASTA genome sequences for the genome assembly.
+- The Genbank flat files for the genome assembly.
-2. The FASTA file of the protein sequences extracted from the Genbank flat file.
+- The FASTA file of the protein sequences extracted from the Genbank flat files.
-3. The FASTA file of the protein sequences calculated by Prodigal.
+- The FASTA file of the protein sequences calculated by Prodigal.

 Example usage: